East Asian Studies (2022 - 2024)

 Readings in Chinese Culture II

-EAST-UA 222 Prerequisites: Readings in Chinese Culture I (EAST-UA 221) or permission of the instructor.
+EAST-UA 222 Prerequisite: Readings in Chinese Culture I (EAST-UA 221) or permission of the instructor.
 Offered every spring.
 4 points.

 Continuation of Chinese language at fourth-year level, with reading materials generally selected from contemporary sources.